Korea has one of the best public transport systems in the world. Not only is it extremely efficient, cheap and convenient, but it’s also very fast!

 You can usually board the KTX very early.
 I have boarded 45 minutes early.
 While the train is quite likely to be empty, you can simply walk straight on and take your seat!
 It’s can seem very confusing, because it seems wrong to just walk on the train without any other procedures.
 However, this is how the KTX works!

 One thing that impressed me with the KTX was how comfortable and calm the trip was.
 In many ways, it was similar to taking a flight.
 However, it was more comfortable.

 The interior of the carriages look very similar to what you would expect from a plane.
 In the economy seats, there are two seats on each side of the aisle.
 Above the seats, there is a baggage shelf, as well as fan controls for cooling.

-Some seats on the train also have access to power sockets.
+Some seats on the train also have access to power sockets (just make sure to have a Korean power adapter!).
 Unfortunately, not all seats get this benefit.
 It seems that every second seat row will get access to a power socket and two USB charging ports.
 There is also WiFi onboard!
-However, there are time limits and a SIM card might be better.
+However, there are time limits and a Korean SIM card might be better.

 There are also larger luggage storage areas located on some of the carriages.
 These are ideal if you have larger suitcases that you are bringing with you on your journey.
 The KTX also offers bathrooms.
 Although these are very similar to aeroplane bathrooms, and many people prefer not to use them and to wait until the final destination.